OluwatobiAkintokun/Contact-Center-Analysis-Power-BI/README.md

 - I updated the 'Answered' column, by replacing 'Y' with 'Answered' and 'N' with 'Not Answered'.
 - I renamed the sheet from Sheet1 to ‘Contact Center Performance’.
 - I changed the data type for ‘Time’ and ‘AvgTalkDuration’ columns to a time data type.
-- I created a measure using DAX expression to determine the total number of calls.
+- I created a measure using DAX to determine the total number of calls.
 The formular used for this is: Total Calls = COUNT('Contact Center Performance'[Answered]).
 - I created a new column to calculate total number of calls answered.
 The formular used for this is: Calls Answered = IF('Contact Center Performance'[Answered] ="Answered",1,0).
 - I created a new column to calculate total number of calls abandoned.
 The formular used for this is: Calls Abandoned = IF('Contact Center Performance'[Answered] ="Not Answered",1,0).
 - I created a new column to calculate total number of calls resolved.
 The formular used for this is: Call Resolved = IF('Contact Center Performance'[Resolved]="Resolved",1,0).